...

 Medical and recreational marijuana

-Effective January 1, 2024, employers cannot discriminate against a job applicant based on the person’s use of cannabis off the job and away from the workplace.
-An employer will not be able to use a positive pre-employment drug test as a reason to deny employment.
+Pre-employment marijuana testing is restricted, but there are exceptions.
+In general, employers cannot discriminate against a job applicant based on the person’s use of cannabis off the job and away from the workplace.
+An employer cannot use a pre-employment drug test that is positive for cannabis as a reason to deny employment if the test detects nonpsychoactive cannabis metabolites.

 The restriction does not apply to:

-- A position as a first responder, including a dispatcher position with a public or private 911 emergency communications system or position responsible for the provision of emergency medical services
+- A position as a first responder, including a dispatcher position with a public or private 911 emergency communications system or a position responsible for the provision of emergency medical services;

-- A position in the airline or aerospace industries
+- A position in the airline or aerospace industries; or

 The state law does not preempt state or federal laws requiring an applicant to be tested for controlled substances.
 This includes:

-- Tests required as a condition of receiving federal funding or federal licensing-related benefits
+- Tests required as a condition of receiving federal funding or federal licensing-related benefits, or

 An employer may conduct post-accident and reasonable suspicion tests for cannabis.
 An employer may maintain a drug-free workplace.